 - Injuries to the chest or ribs

-- Muscles or nerves that are not working as expected
+- Muscles or nerves that are not working well

 - Trauma or illness